Magic Gem, Cornelian, 3rd century

 The first line could have read „archangeloi“ while lines 2 to 10 display unidentified voces magicae = magic words.
 The beginning of line 5 reads orphei, reminding of Orpheus, the founder and prophet of the Orphic mysteries.
 If the author of the inscription had intended to reference Orpheus cannot be said with certainty since the rest of the text does not provide any further information that could be related to an orphic context.

-Inscription on the edge: ιιιοοουυυνιβο iiiooouuunibo -> another unidentified vox magica (magic word).
+Inscription on the edge: ιιιοοουυυνιβο iiiooouuunibo -> either an unidentified name or an unknown vox magica (magic word).

 This is one of the rare examples of a gem inscribed on the larger side with magic signs only.